Counseling and Psychotherapy

 Will you tell me my problems are about sexual wishes about my parents?
 Probably not.
 Contemporary psychoanalysis is not about understanding people through a Victorian-era lens, or fitting you into any rigid framework - it is about understanding you from you - with the possibility of incorporating a kaleidoscope of ways of thinking about the human experience.

 Do you teach psychoanalysis?
 Yes.
-I have taught for the Psychoanalytic Institute of Tehran, the National Institute for the Psychotherapies and I am part of the Fellowship Program at the Psychoanalytic Institute of Philadelphia.
+I have taught for the Psychoanalytic Institute of Tehran, the National Institute for the Psychotherapies and currently teach for the Institute for the Psychoanalytic Study of Subjectivity and am part of the Fellowship Program at the Psychoanalytic Center of Philadelphia.

-Is it expensive?
-Yes.
-Psychoanalysis is an investment in yourself, and an invitation for me to invest myself in you.
-I am able to negotiate fee if necessary, due to the necessity of frequent meetings, but my primary way of "giving back" is by teaching and supervising.
+Is psychoanalysis expensive?
+Psychoanalysis is an investment in yourself.
+I am able to negotiate fee if necessary, but my primary way of "giving back" is by teaching and supervising new therapists.
 If you need a significantly reduced fee, please contact your local psychoanalytic institute to see if you might work well with a psychoanalytic candidate.
-I'm happy to help guide you.
+I'm happy to assist.

-Does it last forever?
-No and it depends.
-It will be longer term, and most people work with me for at least three years, some longer, and some may choose choose to stay in therapy with reduced frequency of sessions.
+Does psychoanalysis last forever?
+No - nothing lasts forever.
+It will be longer term, and most people work with me for at least two years, some longer, and many choose to stay in therapy with reduced frequency of sessions.

 Will you make me dependent on you?
 No. I won't "make" you anything - you have agency in your work with me.
 There may be periods when you might *feel* dependent, and that's ok.
-If it doesn't *feel* okay, that might be just what's coming to life to work through.
+If it doesn't *feel* okay, that might be something to work through.
 Just as we all need to experience attachment and individuation in our earliest years, that too may come to life in the arc of our experience together.

 Reach out and give me a call, we can set up a time for a consultation.